dan-v/rattlesnakeos-stack/README.md

       --chromium-version string            specify the version of Chromium you want (e.g. 69.0.3497.100) to pin to. if not specified, the latest stable version of Chromium is used.
   -d, --device string                      device you want to build for (e.g. crosshatch): to list supported devices use '-d list'
-  -e, --email string                       email address you want to use for build notifications
+  -e, --email string                       email address you want to use for build notifications -h, --help                               help for deploy
-      --encrypted-keys                     an advanced option that allows signing keys to be stored with symmetric gpg encryption and decrypted into memory during the build process. this option requires manual intervention during builds where you will be sent a notification and need to provide the key required for decryption over SSH to continue the build process. important: if you have an existing stack - please see the FAQ for how to migrate your keys
-  -h, --help                               help for deploy
       --hosts-file string                  an advanced option that allows you to specify a replacement /etc/hosts file to enable global dns adblocking (e.g. https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts). note: be careful with this, as you 1) won't get any sort of notification on blocking 2) if you need to unblock something you'll have to rebuild the OS
       --instance-regions string            possible regions to launch spot instance. the region with cheapest spot instance price will be used. (default "us-west-2,us-west-1,us-east-2")